ltlai/listy/README.md

 - Using string element assignment (`[]=`) instead of string concatenation:

 Using `[]=` instead of concatentation for letter replacement and insertion further reduced the total time to about 33 seconds.
-It also made the `generate_variants` method longer and a bit harder to read, but the improvement in speed was substantial.